doha-z/INF8245E/README.md

 | Doha Zrouki      | 1958859       | doha.zrouki@polymtl.ca                |

- We hereby state that all the work presented in this report
+ We hereby state that all the work presented in this report is that of the authors